sonic-net/SONiC/doc/pac/Port Access Control.md

 **Figure 2: PAC service daemon and configuration flow**

-1. Mgmt interfaces like CLI and REST write the user provided configuration to CONFIG_DB.
+1. Mgmt interfaces like CLI write the user provided configuration to CONFIG_DB.
 2. The pacd, mabd and hostapdmgrd gets notified about their respective configurations.
 3. hostapd being a standard Linux application gets its configuration from a hostapd.conf file. hostapdmgrd  generates the hostapd.conf file based on the relevant CONFIG_DB tables. hostapdmgrd informs hostapd about the list of ports it needs to run on.
 This port list is dynamic as it depends of port link/admin state, port configuration etc. hostapdmgrd  keeps hostapd updated about these changes.
-4. These modules communicate amongst themselves via Unix domain socket messages.
+4. These modules communicate amongst themselves via socket messages.
-5. hostapd listens to EAPOL PDUs on the provided interface list.
+5. hostapd listens to EAPoL PDUs on the provided interface list.
 When it receives a PDU, it consults pacd and proceeds to authenticate the client. pacd also listens to "unknown src MAC" and triggers MAB, if configured on the port, to authenticate the client.